CORE VALUES

 The function of freedom is to free someone else.

-We use an equitable and inclusive lens to assess our community and acknowledge that we have blind spots when it comes to evaluating our own access to power and privilege.
+We use an equitable and inclusive lens to assess our community and acknowledge that we all have blind spots when it comes to evaluating our own access to power and privileges in society.
 We understand equity and inclusion are necessary frameworks for both our interpersonal relationships and our organizational structure.
 We pay attention to who is and who is not in the room.